-In well-guided free play, the children create a busy, imaginative world that fills the classroom with singing, building, discussion and laughter.
+In well-guided free play, the children create a busy, imaginative world that fills the classroom with singing, building, discussion, and laughter.
 By surrounding the child with raw materials for play, their world can become whatever their imaginations suggest.
-Each morning the classroom becomes an ever-changing "laboratory" offering new challenges in the realms of physics, construction, human relationships and artistry.
-Through these experiences each child has the opportunity to grow and develop in their actions, thoughts and feelings.
-The qualities we value in adulthood will be fostered here: creative and flexible thinking, inner conviction, self-discipline, personal freedom and self-knowledge.
+Each morning the classroom becomes an ever-changing "laboratory" offering new challenges in the realms of physics, construction, human relationships, and artistry.
+Through these experiences, each child has the opportunity to grow and develop in their actions, thoughts, and feelings.
+The qualities we value in adulthood are fostered here: creative and flexible thinking, inner conviction, self-discipline, personal freedom, and self-knowledge.

 During cleanup time, all the play materials return to their "homes" on shelves and in baskets, as the children sing and help alongside the teacher.
-The atmosphere is one of cooperation and lightheartedness and many parents find that the children proudly bring these helpful habits home with them!
+The atmosphere is one of cooperation and lightheartedness.
+Many parents find that the children proudly bring these helpful habits home with them!

-At circle time, we come together as a group to act out stories through verse and song and to play universal children's games like London Bridge or Ring Around the Rosy.
+At circle time, we come together as a group to act out stories through verse and song and to play universal children's games.
 This is also a time to experience the rhythms of the seasons through special circle activities.

-We gather together around the table to share conversation and a healthy snack of fruits or vegetables, whole grains and a vegetarian protein prepared by the teacher and children together each morning.
-Snack is served family-style, where a happy mood and warm conversation are encouraged!
+We gather together around the table to share conversation and a healthy snack of fruits or vegetables, whole grains, and a vegetarian protein prepared by the teacher and children together each morning.
+Snack is served family-style: a happy mood and warm conversation are encouraged!